-The Fire Fighters performed valuable services for the City and have had at all relevant times a vested property interest in the percentage of pay differential between grades as required City intentionally adopted The Ordinance. the under individually Resolutions, which and Pay the collectively resulted in a taking of such vested property interest for public use, and proximately caused the Police Officers actual damages within the jurisdictional limits of this court, violation of 42 U.S.C. §§1983, 1988.
+The Police Officers performed valuable services for the City and have had at all relevant times a vested property interest in the percentage of pay differential between grades as required under the Ordinance.
+The City intentionally adopted and implemented Pay Resolutions, the which individually and collectively resulted in a taking of such vested property interest for public use, and proximately caused the Police Officers actual damages within the jurisdictional limits of this court, violation of 42 U.S.C. §§1983 and 1988.
 For such violations, the City is additionally obligated to pay the Plaintiffs interest and attorneys fees for the violation of their civil rights and their constitutional rights.
 Plaintiffs have been subjected, because of the above recited acts, to the deprivation by the City, under color of law, and of the customs and usages of the State of Texas, of rights, privileges, and immunities secured to them by the Constitution and Laws of the United States.
 The City does not have sovereign immunity for these claims.